mui/mui-x/docs/data/introduction/licensing/licensing.md

 To solve the issue, you can check the [free trial conditions](#evaluation-trial-licenses), if you are eligible no actions are required.
 If you are not eligible to the free trial, you need to [purchase a license](https://mui.com/r/x-get-license/) or stop using the software immediately.

-#### 2. `License key expired`
+#### 2. `Expired package version`

+This error indicates that you have installed a version of the software that is outside of the maintenance plan of your license key.
+By default, purchased licenses come with one year of free access to new releases.

+To solve the issue, you can [renew your license](https://mui.com/r/x-get-license/) or install an older version of the npm package that is compatible with your license key.

+For example, if you purchase a one-year license today, you will be able to update to any version—including major versions—released in the next twelve months.

+#### 3. `Expired license key`

 This error indicates that your license key is expired.

-The license key works **forever in production** with any version released before your license term ends.
+The subscription license key works **forever in production** with any version released before your license term ends.
-However, when the term ends, you are not allowed to use newer releases, nor use the current or older versions in **development**.
+However, when the term ends, you are not allowed to use the current or older versions in **development**.
-In this case, the component displays a watermark and a console warning, stating that the license is no longer valid.

-For example, if you purchase a one-year license today, you will be able to update to any version—including major versions—released in the next twelve months.
-Those versions will always be available for use in a deployed application, however you'll be required to renew your license if you need to continue development with a version released after twelve months.

-To solve the issue, you can [renew your license](https://mui.com/r/x-get-license/) or stop making changes using MUI X's APIs.
+To solve the issue, you can [renew your license](https://mui.com/r/x-get-license/) or stop making changes to code depending on MUI X's APIs.

-#### 3. `License key plan mismatch`
+#### 4. `License key plan mismatch`

 This error indicates that your use of MUI X is not compatible with the plan of your license key.
 The feature you are trying to use is not included in the plan of your license key.